-No less than ten (10) business days prior to the hearing, the Title IX Coordinator or the Hearing Officer will send notice of the hearing to the parties.
-Once mailed, emailed, and/or received inperson, notice will be presumptively delivered.
+Several days prior to the hearing, he Title IX Coordinator or the Hearing Officer will send notice of the hearing to the parties.
+Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.

 The notice will contain: